diurnalist/diurnal.st/_posts/2021-07-17-openstack-keystone-federation-part-1.md

 #### Map fields over claim list items

-We're still missing the final piece: how to wire in our list of projects such that, for each item in the list, the "name" attribute of the project in the claim is mapped to the project name, while the "nickname" is mapped to an extra field?
+We're still missing the final piece: how to wire in our list of projects such that, for each project in the claim, the "name" attribute is mapped to the project name, while the "nickname" is mapped to an extra field?

 To solve this, I updated the mapping engine to support more types of token placeholders than just "{0}", "{1}", etc. The engine now can support tokens